LIST OF ISSUES

 Limited Government

 Our Founding Fathers intentionally created a system of government with clearly defined limitations, in order to protect the individual liberty of the governed.
 The power and influence of government should be restrained.
 Our Commonwealth's enormous bureaucracy is comparable to the bloated and unaccountable governments of states like California and New York.
-It will take some time to reduce the bureaucratic leviathan, but first steps can be taken immediately to start the process.
+It will take some time to reduce the bureaucratic leviathan, but first steps can be taken to immediately start the process.
 Every department of the state government should undergo an independent audit to identify and eliminate waste.
 A review of regulatory and oversight boards should be conducted by the House for the purpose of eliminating those which are unnecessary.
 Steps must be taken to make unelected bureaucrats accountable to elected officials and elected officials accountable to the people.
 The benefits of legislators in the PA government should be reasonable and in accordance with the typical benefits afforded to citizens within the private sector.
 A legislator who uses his or her position for his or her personal benefit should be held responsible for violating the trust placed in him or her by the electorate.

 Education